Amihan sa Dahican: Surf, Eat, Sleep, Repeat!

 I’m pretty spontaneous.
-I don’t consider it as a good thing, but I always hope that things would turn out good.
+I don’t consider it as a good thing, but every time I say yes to adventures, I always hope that things would turn out good.

 Like this random travel to Davao.

 My initial plan was just to stroll around the big city of Davao.
 Without any plans, any activities, nothing at all.
 What happened was, my two friends already planned to go to a place called Mati.
 What the want to do is to surf.

 I like the idea because my first surfing experience was not that nice.
 So I went with them without any expectations.
 Just the urge to try surfing one more time.